 Now that you've realized how GREAT a tortilla press is for making homemade tortillas, you're probably wondering...which tortilla press you should get.

 When the time comes for you to start your search, Amazon is a great place to start.
 They carry a large selection (over 700 results in this Amazon search).
-The prices and styles vary quite a bit.
-I recommend this one.
+Or go straight to the Uno Casa website and get 10% off the one we use with the code: STB10.

 No matter which method you use, you should use parchment paper or plastic wrap to keep the tortilla dough from sticking (to the counter, the rolling pin, or the tortilla press).